nickpothier93/geography-js/README.md

 ## Gerography.JS

 A simple web quiz game based on Wiki assets and studying useless facts.
+Created using React.JS and JQuery.

 ## Version History